 The style of sushi is omakase, i.e. – you leave it up to the chef.
 Apart from dietary requirements and the suggested inclusion of several optional specials of the night, it’s a ride where the only decision you make is whether you want a sake pairing or not (well, and a few optional courses).
 Minamishima will take over the rest – bringing you on a journey consisting of roughly 15 pieces of sushi, with extras – various starters and desserts pad the meal.
 This is essentially a Japanese sushi degustation, and it is the purest, most enjoyable way to enjoy sushi.

 If you’re going in a group of two, you would be missing out a huge chunk of the action if you didn’t book a seat at the 12-seater bar.
 They are quite possibly the hottest seats for a Japanese restaurant in Melbourne right now, where you can witness Minamishima’s knife skills in action.
 Omakase sushi is as much about the anticipation on what to receive next, as it is watching the sushi chefs prepare it.
-Minamishima, along with his 2IC Hajime Horiguchi, are truly sights to behold.
+Minamishima in action is truly a sight to behold.